snehapadgaonkar/CoverTune-AI/README.md

 #💻 Run the App
 python app.py
 ```
+---

-▶️ Or Run in Google Colab
+▶️ Or Run in Google Colab\
 Use the pre-configured Colab Notebook for easier GPU-accelerated testing in-browser using aipro.ipynb file